jaspector

 Monday through Friday, 7:30 am to 4:30 pm, closed for lunch from noon to 12:30 pm daily

-Typical inspection sequence: County states permits and inspections are required before grading or the start of a project; no more detailed public inspection sequence was found
+Typical sequence: County states permits and inspections are required before grading or the start of a project; no more detailed public inspection sequence was found

-Union County Building Permit FAQ
+Source: Union County Building & Development ↗

-Do I need a building permit in unincorporated Union County, GA?
+01 Do I need a building permit in unincorporated Union County, GA?

 Union County requires permits for projects that are dwellings, accessory structures over 150 square feet, alter the existing footprint of a structure, require water, sewer, or electric connection, are in a designated stream buffer or flood hazard area, require tree removal in a designated mountain protection area, or require any land disturbance.
 Examples include commercial and residential buildings, mobile homes, RVs or tiny homes used as residences, garages and barns, renovations or finishing work, decks and porches, additions, used manufactured-home evaluations, and upgrades or modifications to electrical, HVAC, plumbing, gas, or structural components.

-How much does a building permit cost in unincorporated Union County, GA?
+02 How much does a building permit cost in unincorporated Union County, GA?

+Building permit fees in unincorporated Union County, GA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Public county page does not post a full permit-fee table; only verified public fees are a $500 commercial plan review fee due at initial submission and a $100 fee for each commercial revision submission..
 Plan check fee: $500 commercial plan review fee.

-How do I apply for a building permit in unincorporated Union County, GA?
+03 How do I apply for a building permit in unincorporated Union County, GA?

-1. Confirm the project is in unincorporated Union County and determine whether it meets any county permit trigger, including dwellings, accessory structures over 150 square feet, footprint changes, utility connections, flood hazard or stream buffer work, mountain protection tree removal, or any land disturbance.
+To apply for a building permit in unincorporated Union County, GA, follow these steps: 1.
+Confirm the project is in unincorporated Union County and determine whether it meets any county permit trigger, including dwellings, accessory structures over 150 square feet, footprint changes, utility connections, flood hazard or stream buffer work, mountain protection tree removal, or any land disturbance.
 2. Assemble the county submittal package, including basic property and project information, licensed builder or subcontractor affidavit, recorded plat with setbacks and water features, recorded deed, floor plan and work description, and any project-specific items such as culvert permit, DOT driveway permit, elevation certificate, engineered plans, septic permit, GA EPD notice of intent, or approved erosion and sediment plan.
 3. If the project is commercial, pay the initial commercial plan review fee at first submission and pay any revision fee when revised plans are submitted.
 4. Submit the package to Union County Building & Development by email, fax, or direct office contact before grading or starting the project.
 5. After review and permit issuance, complete required inspections during construction and renew or replace the permit if it passes the one-year validity period.

-What work is exempt from building permits in unincorporated Union County, GA?
+04 What work is exempt from building permits in unincorporated Union County, GA?

-How do I schedule a building inspection in unincorporated Union County, GA?
+05 How do I schedule a building inspection in unincorporated Union County, GA?